Kukës County: Demographics

-The county is inhabited mostly by Albanians (99.15%) and is ethnically a homogeneous county in Albania.
-Minority groups include Macedonians (0.85%), Greeks (0.01%), Aromanians (0.01%) and Egyptians (0.00%).

-According to the 2011 census, 83.81% of the Albanian population within the county identify as Muslims.
-Although Christianity is the second largest religion in Kukës.
-2.72% identify themselves as Christians; of these, Roman Catholics make up the largest group, accounting for 2.62% of the population, after which follows Eastern Orthodoxy (0.03%), Evangelical or Protestant (0.03%), and other Christianity (0.04%).
-0.33% of the population describes themselves as non-religious.
+From the 2023 census, the county is 94.94% Albanian, 3.51% Bulgarian (largely Gorani in Shishtavec), and the remainder belonging to smaller ethnic groups or no declaration.

 There has been a surge of tourists ever since the grand opening of Kukës International Airport Zayed in 2021.

+Religion

+According to the 2023 census, Kukës had the highest percentage of Muslims in Albania, followed by small Christian communities and a non-religious population.
+Overall, 88.6% of residents identified with a religion.
+Between the 2011 and 2023 censuses in Kukës, the religious composition experienced some alterations, with Sunni Muslims maintaining their position as the predominant group.
+The proportion of Muslims slightly increased from 83.8% to 84.9%.
+In contrast, the presence of Bektashi Muslims diminished from 0.2% to 0.0%.
+Catholic Christians saw a marginal rise in their share, moving from 2.6% to 2.9%, while Orthodox Christians also registered a small increase from 0.0% to 0.1%.
+Evangelical Christians witnessed a modest growth from 0.0% to 0.2%.

+Notably, there was a considerable expansion in the segment of the population identifying as irreligious.
+Atheists saw a slight uptick from 0.3% to 0.4%, and the number of individuals identifying as believers without denomination showed a substantial surge from 2.5% to 5.6%.
+Conversely, there was a marked decrease in the percentage of individuals who preferred not to answer, falling from 8.2% to 4.4%, and those whose religious affiliation was not stated or available also decreased from 2.5% to 1.0%.

 Economy

 Kukës County is Albania's poorest region both historically and presently.
 Since the 1990s many of its inhabitants have migrated to Tirana or abroad.
 Prior to the collapse, Kukës industry was rug making, agriculture and textiles.
 However, since the 1990s much of Kukës population have migrated abroad, leaving to a decline in the local economy and making Kukës among Albania's and Europe's poorest regions and least developed.
 However, in 2021, Edi Rama opened up Albania's second international Airport in Kukës to revive the stagnant economy there.
 Nonetheless, Kukës remains three times poorer than the capital city of Tirana.